m-jahani/haplotype_aware_scaffolding/README.md

 # Haplotype Aware Scaffolding

-A series of custom scripts for haplotype aware manual curation of Cannabis genome aseemblies
+A series of custom scripts for haplotype aware manual curation of Cannabis genome assemblies

 ## Description